Aly Wagner: Media career

 Wagner has worked for Fox Sports, CBS Sports, and ESPN as a soccer analyst.
 She worked as a Fox Sports match analyst during the 2015 FIFA Women's World Cup, and became the first woman to call a FIFA Men's World Cup game on U.S. television by serving as the analyst alongside Derek Rae for Iran's 1–0 win against Morocco on June 15, 2018.
 She was also part of the Fox Sports broadcast team for the 2022 FIFA World Cup.
 CBS Sports named Wagner as the host of its 2022 National Women's Soccer League (NWSL) coverage series "Groundwork".

 Sports businesses

-Wagner is an owner of soccer club Queensboro FC, which fields teams in USL Championship and USL W League.
-She is also a founding owner, co-chair, and alternate league board representative for the NWSL expansion club awarded to the San Francisco Bay Area in 2023.
-Wagner had helped organize a group of former USWNT players to lobby the NWSL for a team, and was credited with convincing Sixth Street Partners CEO Alan Waxman to have the fund lead investment in the bid.
+Wagner was an owner of soccer club Queensboro FC, which had planned to field teams in USL Championship and USL W League starting in 2021.
+However, the club ultimately folded in 2022 before the men's team played any games and after the women's team played only one season.
+She is also a founding owner, co-chair, and alternate league board representative for Bay FC, the NWSL expansion club awarded to the San Francisco Bay Area in 2023.
+Wagner worked together with former USWNT players Brandi Chastain, Leslie Osborne, and Danielle Slaton to lobby the NWSL for a team, and was credited with convincing Sixth Street Partners CEO Alan Waxman to have the fund lead investment in the bid.